A study of Kock's fat Delta: Preliminaries and General Results

 \begin{rmk} Recall that density is equivalent to requiring that any object $X$ in $\E$ is the colimit over the comma category $\A/X$ given by the composition $i_{\A}\pi_{X}$, where $\pi_{X}\:\A/X \rightarrow \A$ is the domain projection.
 Let us call such colimits \emph{canonical $\A$-colimits}. \end{rmk}

 The following improves \cref{prop:lrac} in case we have a dense subcategory and was proved for presheaf categories with representables as the dense subcategory in \cite[Proposition 2.10]{Weber2007}.

-\begin{prop} Let $\E$ be a cocomplete category, so that in particular it has a terminal object $\tOb{\E}$, and $\F$ a category with a dense generator $\A$.
+\begin{prop} Let $\E$ be a cocomplete category with a terminal object $\tOb{\E}$, and $\F$ a category with a dense generator $\A$.
 A functor $R\:\E \to \F$ is a local right adjoint if and only if any map $f\:A \to R \tOb{\E}$, with $A \in \A$, has an $R$-generic factorisation. \end{prop} \begin{proof} One direction is straightforward using \cref{prop:lrac}.
-Let $f\:X \to R \tOb{\E}$ be a map in $\F$.
+Conversely, let $f\:X\to R\tOb{\E}$ be a map in $\F$.
 Again, by \cref{prop:lrac} it suffices to show that $f$ has an $R$-generic factorisation.
-Since $\A$ is a dense generator of $\F$, \cref{rmk:dencol} gives us $X\cong \colim_{i_{\A}/X} i_{\A}\pi_X$.
-All the maps $A \to R\tOb{\E}$ have an $R$-generic factorisation, thus the result follows from \cref{lem:ColimPresGenFact} and \cref{rmk:cocom}, where $D$ is $i_{\A}\pi_X$ and $D'$ is the constant functor at $\tOb{}$. \end{proof}
+By density, $X \cong \colim_{\A/X} i_{\A}\pi_X$.
+Consider the natural transformation

+whose component at $(A\to X)$ is the composite $A\to X \xrightarrow{f} R\tOb{\E}$.
+By the hypothesis, all its components admit $R$-generic factorisations.
+Applying \cref{lem:ColimPresGenFact} to the constant diagram at $\tOb{\E}$ gives an $R$-generic factorisation